 If you’re a fast typer, I’d recommend checking into this field as it easily lets you work from anywhere.

 Programmers are one of the most popular work from home jobs that you can do while you travel.
 This is because demand is high for people who know how to develop software by writing code.

 8. Direct Sales Consultants

 Even though the word ‘sales’ makes some people cringe, direct sales can be a very casual and lucrative way to make money, even from your laptop.
-If you are good with people and like to sells things, setting up an online shop with a popular brand could be an option for you.
+If you are good with people and like to sells things, setting up an online shop with a popular brand (think Avon as an example) could be an option for you.